POPULAR FEATURES

 While your national marketing team may be the brand experts, it's the local channel partners that know your customers best.
 Crafting a distribution marketing strategy ensures all of your teams—both national and local—are reading from the script.

 At Marvia, we help large national brands market their business on both a large and small scale.
-Thanks to our dynamic templates, branded marketing shop, and more, brands like yours can make marketing a team effort and let local partners make on-brand marketing materials in mere minutes.
+Thanks to our dynamic templates, marketing shop, and more, brands like yours can make marketing a team effort and let local partners make on-brand marketing materials in mere minutes.
 This ultimately gives your national and regional teams to focus on polishing up your brand's mission, identity, and distribution strategy.

 Related Articles